NordicSemiconductor/Android-nRF-Connect/documentation/README.md

 # Automated tests

+The automated tests are now in BETA version.
+It has been tested but some issues may occur.
+Fill free to submit comments, bugs or feature ideas.

 ## Resources

 1. [test.bat](test.bat) - the Windows script that may be used to run the test on the Android device.